Do trout feed at night? (and how to catch them)

 For more specific examples of streamers, I enjoy fishing at night check my article here.

-Some anglers like to fish bait at night.
-It is in fact one of the best ways to fish minnows, either dead or alive.
+Some anglers like to fish bait at night, and potentially the best bait to fish at night is minnows.
+Either dead or alive.
+Trout will strike both.

-Cast them out, beneath a float and hopefully, they will be intercepted by a hunting trout.
+Cast them out, beneath a float and just wait until they are intercepted by a hunting trout.
 I have written an entire article on it here.

-If you are not into minnow fishing, then consider fishing a nightcrawler or other traditional bait.
+If you are not into minnow fishing or targeting less predatory stock trout, then consider fishing a nightcrawler or other traditional bait.
 Trout will still willingly take them.